 Operational grouping Description Alberta Commercial Power sold into energy markets on a merchant or non-contracted basis is included in energy revenues.
 Renewable Energy Credit (REC) sales from Halkirk Wind are also within the scope of IFRS 15 and are described in the contracts with customers table below.
 The Company's portfolio optimization activities and associated revenues are excluded from the scope of IFRS 15.
 Western Canada Contracted Power generation revenue from the Western Canada Contracted facilities is sold pursuant to long-term energy supply contracts which are included in energy revenues within the scope of IFRS 15.
 REC sales from a portion of Whitla Wind are within the scope of IFRS 15 and are described in the contracts with customers table below.
-The following are excluded from the scope of IFRS 15: • Energy sales from Island Generation are managed under an electricity purchase agreement that is considered a lease and accounted for under IFRS 16.
+The following are excluded from the scope of IFRS 15: Energy sales from Island Generation are managed under an electricity purchase agreement that is considered a lease and accounted for under IFRS 16.
 Certain contracts to sell renewable generation and environmental attributes from the renewable facilities are accounted for under IFRS 9.
 Ontario Contracted Power generation revenue from the Ontario Contracted facilities is sold pursuant to long-term energy supply contracts which are included in energy revenues within the scope of IFRS 15.
 U.S. Contracted Power generation revenue from the U.S. Contracted facilities that are managed under power purchase agreements or arrangements (PPAs) and emission credit revenues under fixed price contracts are included in energy revenues and emission credit revenues, respectively, within the scope of IFRS 15.
 Power generation revenues from U.S. Contracted facilities that are managed under tolling agreements are leases and accounted for under IFRS 16 and excluded from the scope of IFRS 15.
 Certain U.S. renewable facilities contain revenue swap arrangements that are accounted for under IFRS 9 which are also excluded from the scope of IFRS 15.
-Contracts with customer Revenue type Description Energy revenues Electricity and natural gas supply contracts include a single performance obligation that is satisfied over time.
-Revenues from the sale of electricity and natural gas are recognized under the right to invoice practical expedient.
-The right to invoice practical expedient allows an entity to recognize revenue when it has the right to invoice the customer, if that amount corresponds directly with the value to the customer of the entity's performance completed to date.
-This occurs upon delivery or availability for delivery under the respective contracts.
-Customers are billed in the reporting period subsequent to when the performance obligation was met and settlements are in accordance with the agreed-upon contractual terms.
-In instances where the right to invoice practical expedient cannot be applied, energy revenues are recognized as the performance obligation is satisfied and measured under the output method which is based on energy generated, or availability, depending on the nature of the contracts with customers.
-Emission credit revenues RECs generated by certain of the Company's facilities are sold to the respective customers under the terms of fixed price agreements.
-REC revenues are recognized when the performance obligations are satisfied at the specified transaction price.
-This can occur when physical control of RECs is transferred to the customer or recognized upon production and delivery of the electricity pursuant to an agreement for the bundled sale of electricity and RECs.